breqdev/breq.dev/projects/laser-projector.md

 ---
 title: Laser Vector Projector
-description: TODO
+description: Vector graphics using fast mirrors, on the cheap!
 # image: TODO
 created: 2026
 repo: breqdev/galvo
 # demo: https://kicad-pretty.breq.dev/
 tags: [lasers, esp32]
-writeup: 2026-03-28
+writeup: 2026-04-17
 ---

 <div className="mx-auto my-4 max-w-prose rounded-2xl bg-amber-200 px-4 py-2 font-body text-lg dark:bg-yellow-800">

 <h2 className="font-bold text-2xl mt-4">Sponsored by PCBWay</h2>

 This article is sponsored by [PCBWay](https://www.PCBWay.com/), who generously provided PCB fabrication services for this project.
 PCBWay provides high-quality boards with fast turnaround at low cost, and are a great option for both hobbyists and professionals.
-They are also a platinum-level sponsor of the KiCAD project.

 </div>

+I built an RGB laser projector that uses a pair of galvanometers to direct the beam.
+Software running on an ESP32 can project a variety of vector graphics demos, Wii Nunchucks can be connected for interactive games, and the system accepts a 3.5mm audio input for playback of oscilloscope music.

+One of the things that makes galvo-based laser projectors so unique is that they "natively" display vector images.
+Vector displays are a medium that largely faded from relevance as raster displays became more practical.

+Vector displays excel at creating sharp, smooth lines and polygons at any angle.

+Ahoy's [A Brief History of Graphics](https://youtu.be/QyjyWUrHsFc?t=188&si=QlK1Vf2i6stZdbR7) has a section on vector graphics with renderings and examples which showcase this excellently.

 <div className="mx-auto my-4 max-w-prose rounded-2xl bg-red-200 px-4 py-2 font-body text-lg dark:bg-red-800">